ckinateder/google-photos-exif-merger/README.md

 ```
 usage: main.py [-h] --inputDir INPUTDIR --outputDir OUTPUTDIR [--logLevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-               [--testCaseDir TESTCASEDIR]
+               [--testCaseDir TESTCASEDIR] [--dryRun]

 options:
   -h, --help            show this help message and exit
-  --inputDir INPUTDIR   Input directory
+  --inputDir INPUTDIR   Input directory to read files from
   --outputDir OUTPUTDIR
-                        Output directory
+                        Output directory to COPY files into
   --logLevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging level
   --testCaseDir TESTCASEDIR
-                        Path to save the input and output as a test case
+                        Path to save the input and output of the sidecar matching into a test case
+  --dryRun              Prints what it will do but doesn't execute
 ```

 For example, to process files in `/media/vault/Pictures/Google\ Photos/Photos\ from\ 2020` and copy them into `/media/vault/Pictures/Google\ Photos/Photos\ from\ 2020_fixed`, you'd run